Prime Minister Imran Khan Appeals To Overseas Pakistanis To Donate Generously To Corona Relief Fund - UrduPoint

 Imran Khan said Pakistan could only collect eight billion rupees so far which was quite a little amount for the 220 million population.

-On the other hand, the United States of America provided relief of $2,200 billion for its 300 million population while Germany and Japan allocated over $1,000 each to fight the pandemic of coronavirus.
+On the other hand, the United States of America provided relief of $2,200 billion for its 300 million population, while Germany and Japan allocated over $1,000 billion each to fight the pandemic of coronavirus.

 "It is therefore need of the hour that overseas Pakistanis play their part in mitigating the difficult situation the country is currently facing," he said.